"My biggest pet peeve..." — Bumble prompt answers

 What makes a good "My biggest pet peeve" Bumble answer?

-One specific small annoyance with self-aware over-investment.
+Pick one specific small annoyance with self-aware over-investment.
 Slow sidewalk-walkers with a 'working theory', the texting-then-not-texting pattern, paperback spine-cracking.
-The disproportion is the joke; the specificity is the proof.
+The disproportion is the joke; the specificity is what proves it.

 Is "people who are rude to waiters" a good answer?